Inotila/Insta-assitant/README.md

 Calculations
-A calculationon how much the total cost of the ad campaign will be.
+A calculation on how much the total cost of the ad campaign will be.

-A calculation on what the average cost per day of the add campaign will be.
+A calculation on what the average cost per day of the ad campaign will be.

 ## Future Features

-Hashtag genarators
+Hashtag generators
 In the future versions of the app, it will generate hashtags that will suit the profile and the type of product the users plans on running in the ad campaign.

 Auto-find profile data
-The user will not have to answer questions about their followers, and industry etc.They will just need to enter their instagram profile and the app will use an API to get those details.
+The user will not have to answer questions about their followers, and industry etc. They will just need to enter their Instagram profile and the app will use an API to get those details.

 Print out
 The will be an option to print out the apps findings so that the user will not need to re-enter their details again.

 ## Data Model

-I used dicitionaries as my model.
-These hold the basic data information of the varoius industry categories one can find on instagram.
+I used dictionaries as my model.
+These hold the basic data information of the various industry categories one can find on Instagram.
+The app has 9 dictionaries, which match the 9 possible inputs for what type of industry the user is in.

-I also use methods to calculate and match the data in the dicitionaies"
+I also use the int() methods to convert inputs from strings to integers, and the round() method which gives a number that is more readable to the user.
+In addition, other methods also help the app, such as the print.

+I user the try to ensure that the correct data in entered by the use and to handle the error in the event that the user enters the wrong data.

 ## Testing

 I manually tested the application using the following actions:

 1. Passed the code in a code validator
-2. Raised erros for invalid inputs, and looped the input until a valid input is entered
+2. Raised errors for invalid inputs, and looped the input until a valid input is entered
-3. I tested it using my local terminal abd the Code Institute Heroku terminal
+3. I tested it using my local terminal and the Code Institute Heroku terminal

 ## Bugs

 ### Solved Bugs

-1. My lines were too long
+1. My lines were too long, I used lines breaks to fix this.
-2. I had wrong indetations
+2. I had wrong indentations at some parts of my code, which i fixed by correcting the spaces in the code.
+3. When I tried to match the users inputs to the objects using if statements in industry_indetifier(), I was getting errors, because I had forgotten that the inputs were strings and needed to converted to integers.
+I fixed this by converting the inputs to integers using int().

 ### Remaining Bugs